giuliafrascaria/ebpf-filter-reduce/activity-log.md

 - so I think that this is the version of bpf helpers that I should be using, so it seems correct
 - https://elixir.bootlin.com/linux/v4.15/source/tools/lib/bpf/bpf.h#L61
 - even the entry on read reads the wrong value from the buffer, need to debug it so that at least that works like is does in readbuff
+- watched videos (and mailing list discussion) about the google security extension using ebpf.
+I think it can be useful to look at because if I understood correctly they hook files, need to see how they identified then

 ```